Coronavirus student information

 |Office of International Students and Scholars (OISS)|| |

-Virtual advising appointments are available between 8:30 a.m. to 5 p.m.
+Virtual advising appointments are available between 8:30 a.m. and 5 p.m.
 Monday through Friday.
 There are no walk-in appointments.
-Students should email OISS or call 313-577-3422 with questions or to set up virtual appointments.
+Students should email firstname.lastname@example.org or call 313-577-3422 with questions or to set up a virtual appointment.

 Please note: With the uncertainty around travel and possible disruptions and restrictions, we encourage you to avoid travel unless necessary.
 However, if you plan to leave the U.S., please review OISS travel information online.
 You must email email@example.com prior to your departure.
 International students who are outside the country should contact OISS to discuss their plans and support/assistance you may need to return to the U.S. and/or complete your semester remotely.